RaijmakersH/az900-labs/Instructions/Walkthroughs/18-Explore the Trust Center.md

 2. On the Compliance page, notice the offerings are grouped into **Global**, **US Government**, **Industry**, and **Regional**.

 3. In the **Global** group, click **ISO 27001**.
 Scroll through the information provided.
-Scrolling down onthe page will take you to a section **Complaince offerings specifically for Azure**
+Scrolling down on the page will take you to a section **Compliance offerings specifically for Azure**

     **Note:** The ISO 27001 Information Security Management Standards page is typical of the type of complaince information we provide.

 # Task 2: Access the Service Trust Portal (STP)

 1. Open a new browser window.
-In the address bar, replace the deafult text with T https://servicetrust.microsoft.com/.
+In the address bar, replace the default text with T https://servicetrust.microsoft.com/.

 2. Notice the **Audited Controls** section.
 In this section are independent audit reports for different Microsoft's Cloud services.
 If you want to try the Compliance Manager you will need to login.